r4nd0m6uy/teleporter/README.md

 * https://github.com/Bad-Command/teleporter/wiki/Teleporter-Mod
 * https://github.com/Zeg9/minetest-teleporters
 * teleport_tube from https://github.com/VanessaE/pipeworks.git

+# Additional changes by minertestdude
+- made compatible with MCL2, keeping compatibility to Minetest Game
+- balanced the resource cost against rail cost, Mese Crystal -> Mese Block
+- created new texture from scratch and replaced it
+- added "pos" checks to prevent run-time errors
+- added teleport sound
+- restructured mod folder, since its not a modpack

 # Crafting
 A teleporter pad is build using a mese block and three glass blocks